 Saint Laurent designed the wardrobe for three of Catherine’s films, most famously for the classic Belle de Jour (1967) [aff. link].
 Catherine appreciated Saint Laurent’s ability to, in her own words, “create an important expression of the role and even of the scene,” through his beautiful designs.

-Saint Laurent on the other hand enjoyed an increase in sales as women sought to imitate Catherine’s look in the film: sales of Saint Laurent’s black vinyl trench coat and black dress with ivory cuffs and collar that Catherine wears in Belle de Jour soared after the film’s release, while the shoes she wears throughout the film became so identified with the role, Saint Laurent christened them “Belle de Jour” pumps.
+Saint Laurent on the other hand enjoyed an increase in sales as women sought to imitate Catherine’s look in the film: sales of Saint Laurent’s black vinyl trench coat and black dress with ivory cuffs and collar, both of which Catherine wears in Belle de Jour, soared after the film’s release.
+Similarly, the shoes Catherine wears throughout the film became so identified with the role, Saint Laurent christened them “Belle de Jour” pumps.

 Catherine’s timeless look, whether wearing Yves Saint Laurent in 1967 or modeling for Louis Vuitton in 2017, continues to inspire and influence the fashion world today.

 Few actresses can boast playing such varied roles throughout their careers as Catherine Deneuve.
 From innocent ingenues to icy blonde housewives who are secretly high-class prostitutes; from vampires to murderous manicurists; or rubber plantation owners to spunky grandmas, Catherine Deneuve has, quite literally, done it all.